-common stocks, which are converted class A shares, total only York Times.
-The interview took holders.
-But the Ford family can visit of the mailman with real but would say it was great from hear.
-J.C. writes: "Dear Sirs: I anticipation.
+The great "crime" of Marx in In the final chapter of his The principal merit of the a price-fixing case.
+On Nov.
+9, ness. federal judge Gregory F. Noonan levied a total fine of \$177,500 and admitted to the Justice Department's Anti-Trust Division lawyer: "I have the deep-rooted feeling that perhaps the best way to enforce the laws against chronic violators is to put some of the individuals in [the indictment].
+You can't send a corporation to jail." the ten largest rubber corpora- The discovery was announced tions recently pleaded nolo con- by the warden of the federal tendere - no contest - to an penitentiary in 1953, but Meranti-trust criminal indictment in cader still denied its truthfulvisit of the mailman with real but would say it was great from hear.
+J.C. writes: "Dear Sirs: I self had solicited the interview. anticipation.
 Today we received what I have read.
-I lent it to a am anxiously awaiting the ara letter from H.J., an old friend high school girl to read and so rival of my first copy of the on Pulitzer Prizes in 1951 had alysis of how capitalist exploitain Tennessee.
+I lent it to a am anxiously awaiting the ar- Moreover, the Advisory Board a letter from H.J., an old friend high school girl to read and so rival of my first copy of the in Tennessee.
 Here is what he I'm sure it will do a lot of good."
 Militant.
-It has been nearly a certified Krock's exclusive inhad to sav: "Received your letter some "Thank you very much for your my sub and I know you received in national reporting. time ago; wanted to answer letter and the sample copy of it because I just recently resooner . .
+It has been nearly a certified Krock's exclusive inhad to sav: "Received your letter some "Thank you very much for your my sub and I know you received in national reporting. time ago; wanted to answer letter and the sample copy of it because I just recently resooner . . .
 Before I go further the Militant.
 I would like to ceived my ISR.
-As this causes a eight-year-late disclaimer of the government by force and vio- ism and confessed to him bitter I must congratulate the Militant subscribe and enclose a check small uproar around the house interview to a possible "faulty" lence. on your fine work in reporting for \$3.
+As this causes a eight-year-late disclaimer of the government by force and vio- ism and confessed to him bitter I must congratulate the Militant subscribe and enclose a check small uproar around the house interview to a possible "faulty" lence." on your fine work in reporting for \$3.
 Thank you again for when I borrow my parents' memory.
 But does anyone doubt the NAACP convention.
 It must your interest and your help." have been the best one ever.
 From Los Angeles, Louise Wish I could have been there.
 Manning writes, brief and to the The Militant gave such a de- point.
-"Enclosed please find tailed account that I was able check for 17 subscriptions and to give a report to our Civic one Notebook of an Agitator." group here.'
+"Enclosed please find tailed account that I was able check for 17 subscriptions and to give a report to our Civic one Notebook of an Agitator.' group here."
 This note, coming on the heels From Montana, J.B., an old, of another equally-large batch old friend, sent a message that of subs, including a number of helped make the day brighter: combinations of the Militant "Just a line today.
 This is a and the International Socialist heck of a country to get around Review, speaks volumes.
 To me in and we had a big snow this it signifies that not only are the week so the roads are bad.
-Will comrades enthusiastic about getget you some help for the fund ting subs but even more im- Advertisement Make It a Socialist Gift Send a lasting gift to that special friend.
+Will comrades enthusiastic about getget you some help for the fund ting subs but even more im- Advertisement Advertisement Make It a Socialist Gift Send a lasting gift to that special friend.
 One that's good week after week.
 We offer you a wide and varied selection and price range.
-Just fill out the form and we'll do the rest, including sending an appropriate Christmas card to announce the gift.
+Just fill out the form and we'll do the rest, including sending an appropriate said 27% should be repaired and not rigged to deceive the people.
+Christmas card to announce the gift.
 The Militant 116 University Place New York 3, N.Y.